RIT-MDRC/Legacy_Catbot/README.md

 ## Downloading Necessary Library using PlatformIO

 -   Open PlatformIO home
-    > Click on the alien head on the left
+    > Click on the alien head on the left.
     > Go to QUICK ACCESS > PIO Home > Open
 -   Open "Libraries" on the left menu
 -   In the search bar, search for necessary Libraries in the list below